 He said it was not a left-wing idea that there should be responsibility at the top of society, and pointed out that he had also pledged to reward good behaviour in the welfare system, by suggesting those who contribute to their communities should get preferential treatment with social housing.

-Speaking to the BBC Mr Miliband said he had been talking about "good business practices" and "bad business practices" in his reference to "predators" interested only in the "fast buck".'New reckoning'
+Speaking to the BBC Mr Miliband said he had been talking about "good business practices" and "bad business practices" in his reference to "predators" interested only in the "fast buck".

 He same some practices were based around the short-term interests of businesses, but damaged the wider economy and that Labour would use tax and regulation to encourage good practice.